Year 6 2023 - 2024

 The features of writing that we will mostly focus on are:

-- Use organisational and presentational devices
+- Using organisational and presentational devices to structure text

 At home, there are many different ways in which you can support your child with their learning this year.
 Each week, Google Classroom will have details of reinforcement activities that can be completed in Home Learning books.
 There are also the Spelling Shed and Times Table Rockstars apps that the children are warmly invited to use as regularly as possible.